zr0z/container/README.md

 -----

-If you want to enable webgl in the webview, you can add the following lines at the beggining of the `-applicationDidFinishLaunching` method:
+If you want to enable webgl in the webview, you can add the following lines at the begining of the `-applicationDidFinishLaunching` method:

     // Enable WebGL.
     WebPreferences *preferences = [self.webView preferences];